 Please forgive me.

 I love you.

 Grief services are available at no cost to anyone in the community who has lost a loved one, regardless of age and regardless of whether hospice services have been used.
 Please call 937.390.9665 for information or to schedule an appointment with a licensed bereavement counselor.

 Our philosophy is that grief is a normal reaction to loss, and that is a unique experience for each individual, as each relationship is itself one of a kind.
 The Pathways staff seeks to understand what is needed for each individual to navigate the grief process, and to assist with an effective plan to cope with this life change.

 One on one counseling sessions, for children, teens, and adults are available by appointment.
 Many times, just one session can provide adequate information for the griever to feel they are processing grief normally.
 Each individual’s need will be assessed by their bereavement counselor/social worker and an individual plan of care developed.

 Grief support groups can provide a much needed bridge over the difficult days, weeks and months following a loss.
 Participants discover that the group is a place where understanding, encouragement and practical suggestions are readily found.
 Designed to meet different needs, all of our groups are open to anyone in the community who is coping with the loss of a loved one.
-Our groups typically meet on a rotating basis through the year.
-Contact Pathways of Hope (258-4991) for the current schedule.
+Please call 937.390.9665 for information about group support available that may be appropriate for your needs.